Skip to content

 Fixed Income (Bonds)

-Tracks Bloomberg U.S. Aggregate Bond Index.
-Can lose value.
+Tracks the Bloomberg U.S. Aggregate Bond Index.
+Can lose value in rising-rate environments.

 S&P 500 Index

-U.S. stocks NOT in S&P 500.
+U.S. stocks NOT in the S&P 500.
 Higher growth potential, more volatile.

 International Stocks